CoderFGT/ATCms/README.md

 # ATC Management Software
-This a software inspired by https://www.youtube.com/watch?v=hCoIBt49gtk where it is a live preview with no plans to be published.
+This a software inspired by https://www.youtube.com/watch?v=hCoIBt49gtk.

-Hence, this is a similar software to replace it.
+Disclaimer: Windows Defender will say it is a Potentially Unwanted Software since it is compiled with PyInstaller and I cant afford to get a digital certificate to sign the exe with.
+Download at your own choice.

 ## INSTALLATION
-To install ATC Management Software, you just have to download the FGT-SetupV[version_number].exe in the master branch.
+To install ATC Management Software, you just have to download the FGT.exe from https://github.com/CoderFGT/ATCms/releases.
+Select the latest version.
-For e.g. FGT-SetupV1.00.exe
 After downloading, you have to run it and it will setup for you, it can create a shortcut for accessibility as well.
 Afterwards, you are done! :)

 ## UPDATING
-To update the software, you just have to download the latest setup application.
+To update the software, you just have to download the latest setup application here https://github.com/CoderFGT/ATCms/releases.
 This can be either accessed directly from the software when it detects an update, or it can be done manually.
 Just run the new setup and you're done! :)